 If the article about Aaron had not been published, would he have lived for another year or two?
 Or was his time up anyway?
 Looking back at the concluding paragraph of the original article, Aaron was tiring.
 Maybe, if the W.C.T.U. did write a letter to Aaron’s guardians, presumably the Turnballs. maybe they too could sense his weariness through his photo and words.

 Aaron’s story was interesting.
 Interesting enough to see what else could be found.
 A search of Australian records at Ancestry.com.au revealed within the New South Wales and Tasmania Australia Convict Muster records (1806-1849),…Aaron Weller, assigned to Mr John Sinclair, 1833.
 On to the English records and there was Aaron Weller in the Australian Convict Transport Register 1791-1868, convicted at Kent and sentenced to transportation for seven years.
 His crime, listed in the England & Wales Criminal Registers, 1791-1892, was fraud.
-Next, across to the Tasmania’s Heritage website and the convict index and there again was Aaron Weller, transported aboard the Gilmour from London on November 27, 1831, arriving at Tasmania on March 22, 1832.
+Next, across to Tasmania’s Heritage website and the convict index and there again was Aaron Weller, transported aboard the Gilmour from London on 27 November 1831, arriving at Tasmania on 22 March 1832.

 After all of that, I couldn’t find the age of the said convict, Aaron Weller.
-If it was Aaron of Balmoral, he would have been 41 at the time of his departure from England.
+If it was Aaron of Balmoral, he would have been forty-one at the time of his departure from England.
 I did find one other Aaron Weller, and of Kent, in the UK Land Tax Redemption Records from 1798, eight years after Aaron’s birth.

 Back to Trove, and I searched for Aaron Weller through the 1830s and, looking to confirm some of Aaron’s story, I searched for the Henry, the ship Aaron said he sailed aboard to Victoria.
-Despite not having any ages to match up Aaron, the results of my two searches found something that may get me a little closer to confirming Aaron Weller, of Balmoral came to the Australia as a convict.
+Despite not having any ages to match up Aaron, the results of my two searches found something that may get me a little closer to confirming Aaron Weller of Balmoral came to Australia as a convict.
 In May 1836, convict Aaron Weller, only three years into his seven-year term, was granted a ticket of leave.
-Coincidentally, on July 15, 1836, the Henry, Balmoral Aaron’s ship, sailed from Launceston to Port Phillip.
+Coincidentally, on 15 July 1836, the Henry, Balmoral Aaron’s ship, sailed from Launceston to Port Phillip.